TopchiyVictor/frontend-project-lvl1/README.md

 1. Install globally Node.js version not lower than 16.8.0
 2. Copy this repository locally to a convenient location on your computer
-3. Install the dependencies using the make install command in the terminal
+3. Install the dependencies using the < install > command in the terminal
-4. Install games using the npm link command in the terminal
+4. Install games using the < npm link > command in the terminal
-5. Run the game of interest in the terminal by typing the command: <game name>
+5. Run the game of interest in the terminal by typing the command: < game name >